 In addition to spatial resolution, the light collecting power of a large aperture is crucial for solar investigations.
 Magnetic fields are detected and characterized by analysing their imprint on the polarisation of light in suitably chosen spectral lines.
 The fraction of light that is polarised is very small (sometimes below 10-3).
 The accuracy achieved in these polarimetric measurements, and therefore the ability to observe magnetic fields, is limited by the number of photons collected.
 With a large aperture, a greater number of photons can be detected in any given zone on the surface of the sun.
 This is vital to achieve the required accuracy for polarimetric measurements of 10-4.
 The time scales determining changes in solar structures are related to the speed of sound (variable through the atmosphere, but typically around 7 km/s in the lower photosphere), in such a way that smaller structures evolve more quickly in time.
 The temporal resolution required is then just a few seconds, which can only accomplished by a large aperture telescope.

 Together with the American DKIST, EST will fill a gap not covered by any other instrument, either ground-based or space-borne, currently existing or in the immediate future: it will be able to examine magnetic coupling in the solar atmosphere from the deepest layers of the photosphere to the highest layers of the chromosphere, to uncover the thermal, dynamic and magnetic properties of the sun's plasma at high spatial and temporal resolution.
-To do this, EST will need to specialise in high-precision polarimetry at many simultaneous wavelengths.
+To do this, EST will specialise in high-precision multi-line polarimetry using a dedicated suite of instruments.